 The Cherry group: There are many orchard quality cherry species and seedlings available, even apart from often very good if tart wild cherries.
 There are Nanking cherry seedlings, pie cherry varieties, and sweet cherry varieties.
 Cornelian Cherry is actually a popular dogwood with fruit that looks and tastes somewhat like a cherry.
 While sweet cherries are typically grown on trees, and all these cherries can become small trees at least, bush production can be maintained with pruning.
 Or at least bushy small trees can be maintained with Cornelian Cherry and a compact sweet cherry variety like Stella.

 The Mulberry and Brambles group: Mulberry fruit looks and tastes very similar to the fruit of brambles, if crossing a varied color spectrum in the case of brambles especially, given the reds, oranges, and purples to go with the black fruits.
 Small black mulberries and small blackberries and small black raspberries in particular look extremely similar to one another, and can taste a lot alike too.
-Like some cherries and juneberries, mulberries can become full-size trees, however also like cherries and juneberries, bush-size mulberries can be maintained, especially with pruning or obtaining a “weeping” tree.
+Like some cherries and juneberries, mulberries can become full-size trees, however also like cherries and juneberries, bush-size mulberries can be maintained, especially with pruning or obtaining a “weeping” tree or the Girardi Dwarf variety.
 At Wikipedia, there’s noted a curious connection between brambles and mulberries that was long ago drawn by way of the old European Mulberry Bush nursery rhyme: “The rhyme was first recorded by James Orchard [!]
 Hallwell as an English children’s game in the mid-nineteenth century.
 He noted that there was a similar game with the lyrics “Here we go round the bramble bush”.
 The bramble bush may be an earlier version, possibly changed because of the difficulty of the alliteration, since mulberries do not grow on bushes.”
 The recognition of the similarities between mulberries and brambles must be as old as the species themselves.
 Che, aka Chinese mulberry, also fits well in this group.

 The Ribes, Elder, and Eleagnus group: The tangy, zingy flavors and the near-perfect spheres and ovoids of the fruit of these species unite this group.
 While the Ribes are all closely related species – red and black currants, gooseberries, and their hybrid jostaberry – ribes are not closely related to elderberries, nor to the eleagnus species of goumi and autumnberry (autumn olive).
 But this group may be thought of as one for producing small, tangy to tart, wild-like grape-like gems of juice in near-perfect spherical and ovoid mini goblets.
 Unlike elderberry and the ribes fruits, goumi and autumnberry have a woody husk and seed inside, edible or spittable, per preference.
 Autumnberry is considered invasive and can become a big bush over time if not pruned, and many varieties of elderberry can grow into large bushes or even small trees if not pruned.
 The Ranch elderberry variety is an exception, readily remaining a smaller bush.
 Tangy, tiny, goblets of juice unify this group of ribes, elder, and eleagnus.